 The directors are responsible for the other information.
-The other information comprises the X report[#] (but does not include the financial report and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the Y report, which is expected to be made available to us after that date.
+The other information comprises the [information contained in [X report[#]] (but does not include the financial report and our auditor's report thereon)], which we obtained prior to the date of this auditor's report, and the Y report, which is expected to be made available to us after that date.

-Our opinion on the financial report does not cover the other information and accordingly we do not and will not express any form of audit opinion thereon.
+Our opinion on the financial report does not cover the other information and accordingly we do not and will not express any form of assurance conclusion thereon.